Radio Republik Indonesia

-RRI has four radio networks and a visual radio channel, broadcasts all over Indonesia to serve all citizens throughout the nation.
+RRI has four radio networks as well as visual radio channels, broadcasts all over Indonesia to serve all citizens throughout the nation.
 The network is supported by roughly 90 local stations, the largest of any radio network in the country.
 Through its overseas broadcasting division Voice of Indonesia, RRI also provides information about Indonesia to people around the world.
 Its funding primarily comes from annual state budget approved by the parliament, advertisement, and other services.